bored-engineer/fasttar/README.md

 # fasttar
-A "fast" implementation of Golang's archive/tar
+A fast, zero-allocation implementation of Golang's archive/tar